charlieaccurso/hawaiian_trigram_model/README.md

 ʻO kēia ka mahina ʻo Malaki.
 "This is the month, March."
 Aia ka ʻaha mele ma ka hale.
 "The concert is at the house."
 E hoʻokaika kino i ka lā ʻapōpō.
 "Work out tomorrow."
-Makemake ʻoe e hoʻokaika kino i ka lā pōpeku.
+Makemake ʻoe e hoʻokaika kino i ka lā pōpeku?
 "Do you want to work out the day of the football game?"

 Strange outputs:
 Ikiiki ʻo Heʻeia i ke kau kupulau ma Hilo.
 "It's humid in He'eia in the springtime in Hilo."